QuentinRa/blog.quentinra.dev/info/ocaml/basic/types.md

 And ``unit``.
-You should not see this one unless you are doing something wrong like using a **non-pure** method but you can't do otherwise if you want to print some values (printf don't returns something and can fails so that's not a functional methods and that's a unpredictable function).
+You should not see this one unless you are doing something wrong like using a **non-pure** method but you can't do otherwise if you want to print some values (printf don't return something and can fail so that's not a functional method and that's an unpredictable function).

 You may create new types, but that will be explained later, along with coupling some variables.